which includes the reciprocal duties of husband and wife;

 even in the climate of modern Turkey, is express[h], that "duas

-uxores eodem tempore habere non licet
+uxores eodem tempore habere non licet."

 to avoid all other contracts, on account of the imbecillity of judgment